 “Surely,” O’Rourke wrote, “they’d appreciate some ‘fan’ mail.”

 In addition to critiquing racism, O’Rourke tried to do something about sexism in the male-dominated world of hacking.

 O’Rourke befriended a 16-year-old California girl who was a regular on TacoLand, and he put her up for membership in the CDC.
 With Wheeler’s approval, she got in, making the CDC one of a very few hacker groups of the time that weren’t all-male.

-“I joined happily, honored, and proceeded to write crappy, horrific, 16-year-old bloody t-files,” Carrie Campbell wrote to friends in the group 20 years later.
+“I joined happily, honoured, and proceeded to write crappy, horrific, 16-year-old bloody t-files,” Carrie Campbell wrote to friends in the group 20 years later.
 “I loved the community of smart people (and their girlfriends) to converse with and bounce ideas off of.
 The acceptance of my female gender is extremely rare in the hacker scene and I appreciate it…Somehow I ended up purely by accident as the only girl in the world’s most notorious hacker group.”

 Wheeler kept the Cult of the Dead Cow small, with no more than 20 active members at a time and about 50 over the group’s life.
 It continues today.
 The vast majority have remained anonymous, though most of the core participants agreed to identify themselves for the forthcoming book, called “Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World.”
 Campbell and Wheeler were two of those who agreed to be identified as CDC members for the first time.